kalyanipatrikar/kmc_bhj/README.md

-# Mobility of Small Molecule Semiconductors with MLIP Derived Structures
+# Mobility of Small Molecule Semiconductors with MLIP-MD Derived Structures

 Charge carrier mobility of a molecular semiconductor, computed from nothing but its crystal structure.
 The methods for computing mobility and the entire algorithm has been described in